 “Children can be intimidating to defense attorneys,” explained Attorney Jones.
 “By our nature, people want to protect children.
 We fear juries will have blind faith in the word of a child.
 In reality, that fear resides in our own hearts because even criminal defense attorneys are humans with compassion and empathy.
 We don’t want to be responsible for hurting a child, re-victimizing a child, or even embarrassing a child.
 I’ve cross examined dozens of children, studied child psychology and trial tactics, and developed a plan for cross examining children.
 At the conclusion of the examination, the jury will understand the limitations of a child’s memory, the inherent biases of the child, and have reasonable doubt as to the truthfulness of the child’s statement.”

-If you're interested in attending this OACDL CLE seminar, follow the link to register here.
+If you’re interested in attending this OACDL CLE seminar, follow the link to register here.
 Registration is only $85 for OACDL members.
-Attorney Jones' appearance will be followed by a presentation on Science in the Courtroom, by Stephen Goldmeier, Esq. of the Office of the Ohio Public Defender, Columbus, with a happy hour immediately thereafter at Flanagan's Dayton.
+Criminal defense lawyer in Delaware Jones’ appearance will be followed by a presentation on Science in the Courtroom, by Stephen Goldmeier, Esq. of the Office of the Ohio Public Defender, Columbus, with a happy hour immediately thereafter at Flanagan’s Dayton.